 If you are an avid people watcher, you will notice that people rarely hold doors for the individual coming in behind them.
 In the alternative, when one does have the propriety to hold doors, the recipient lacks the common knowledge (or desire) to say thank you.

-These same ideals (or lack thereof) affect us as adults who become friends, family members, co-workers and good or bad neighbors.
-Manners are taught to us as children, so to keep it simple, we will look at this from a pre-school/kindergarten point of view.
-When in doubt remember the 5 senses: Sight, Sound, Smell, Touch and Taste.
+These same ideals (or lack thereof) affect us as adults who become friends, family members, co-workers, and good or bad neighbors.
+Manners are taught to us as children, so to keep it simple, we will look at this from a preschool/kindergarten point of view.
+When in doubt, remember the five senses: Sight, Sound, Smell, Touch, and Taste.

-This one is simple.
-If it’s not yours don’t touch it.
 I'm sure Mr. Wilson didn't sit his lawn chair on his back porch or hallway for someone else to come and use at their leisure.
 Respect your surroundings.
-If your neighbor makes an effort to make their doorstep look more appealing, don't assume that common space is a free for all and encroach on their space.
-In fact, common etiquette would suggest a compliment of their decor to bring about a better neighborly relationship.
+If your neighbor makes an effort to make their doorstep look more appealing, don't assume that common space is a free-for-all and encroach on their space.
+Common etiquette would suggest a compliment on their decor to bring about a better neighborly relationship.